lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-03-11-marcus-microscopic-model.md

 {% include jsxgraph.html graphName="240314-marcus-1" jxgNo=1 width=300 height=300 caption="Change of $\Delta G^\ddagger_f$ by increasing free energy of $O$"%}

 However, at some point of pulling up the slider $\Delta G^\ddagger_{f}$ starts to increase again.
 This shows that, when we try to increase or decrease the potential of working electrode to control a reaction rate constant, we cannot limitlessly increase the reaction rate but it inevitably reaches *peak* and starts to decline again.
 Such a region, where increasing potential rather starts to deter a given reaction, is called **Marcus inverted region**.

+Below animation was created using `manim` and visualizes the same phenomenon in a video:

+{% include video id="YnSxPL_2wUs" provider="youtube" %}